 Rules and such:

 Poems must be self-written.
-They can be in any style, but they must be under five minutes long and be completely FCC clean meaning no cuss words, and no inappropriate imagery.
+They can be in any style, but they should be FCC clean meaning no cuss words, and no inappropriate imagery.
 Think G to PG-rated.

 Interested?
 Send an electronic copy of your poem or poems, preferably as an attachment, to poetry [at] kspc.org along with your name, number, and email address.
 Or, send a physical copy of your poems to KSPC’s mailing address: